BarcampBangalore/bcb-theme/README.md

 # bcb-theme
-Theme for BCB website.
+Theme for Barcamp Bangalore website.
 Its a wordpress theme custom designed for Barcamp Bangalore and which works over [Barcamp Bangalore Platform](https://github.com/BarcampBangalore/bcb).